 - To support each other's initiatives: endorsements, augment/echo messaging, combine our voices for common cause when appropriate, etc.

-- To ensure the continued future vitality of cultures unique to these lands: Indigenous, Québecois, Canadian, French-Canadian, and countless more.
+- To ensure the continued future vitality of cultures unique to Canada: Indigenous, Québecois, Canadian, French-Canadian, and countless more.

-The roundtables are self-determining and are intended to provide focus on the top issues affecting the cultural sector.
-When we’re able to say “this is important to us, and we represent the nearly 800,000 Canadians working in culture”, our collective voice will be heard loud and clear.
+The roundtables are self-determining and provide focus on the top issues affecting the cultural sector.
+When we’re able to say “this is important to us, and we represent the nearly 800,000 Canadians working in culture”, our collective voice can be heard loud and clear.

 Updated Governance Documents